mika-s/RandomPerson/RandomPersonLib/Readme.md

 - Password
 - Mobile phone
 - Home phone
-- Country names and number
+- Country names, codes and number
 - TLD

 for the following countries: